Paternal family names on my father’s mother’s side include Bobo, Demings, Craig, Johnson, Chase, and Milbourn, Doman, and Jeffers.

 The earliest of the Morris family was enslaved to the prominent Baldwin family of Virginia and later played a key role in Reconstruction politics in Virginia.
 The Black family records begin with a court case in the late 1850s.
 Incredibly, most of the Blacks were emancipated by their enslavers in a will that turned into a hotly contested year-long court battle.

-The Riggs family record begins in early 1800s in Statesboro, Bulloch County, Georgia.
-My family was first enslaved there by Jacob Neville, son of John Neville, a farmer and one-time soldier in the American Revolution, who originally came from Nevil’s Creek near Beaufort, North Carolina.
-The Neville’s descend from English Neville family.
+The Riggs family record begins in the early 1800s in Statesboro, Bulloch County, Georgia.
+My family was first enslaved there by Jacob Nevils, son of John Nevils, a farmer and one-time soldier in the American Revolution, who originally came from Nevil’s Creek near Beaufort, North Carolina.
+The Nevils descend from the English Nevils family.
 The other family are the Parrish family originally from England, settled in Virginia, then moved south to Georgia.
-Jacob likely raped in bondage an unknown enslaved woman who had my 4x great-grandmother, Harriet Riggs.
-The Riggs family after emancipation prospered during Reconstruction.
+Jacob Nevils likely raped in bondage an unknown enslaved woman who had my 4x great-grandmother, Harriet Riggs.
+The Riggs family were likely Gullah Geechee and worked expansive rice fields.
+After emancipation, the Riggs prospered during Reconstruction but faced terrible anti-black violence in the county.
 Henry Jackson Parrish is my biological 5th great-grandfather.
 He likely raped in bondage his enslaved woman “Elsie”, my 5th great-grandmother.
 The sons of my Riggs and Parrish line moved to Chester, Pennsylvania in the early 1900s.